Stirling-Tools/Stirling-PDF/README.md

 - Extract page(s)
 - Convert PDF to a single page
 - Overlay PDFs on top of each other
+- PDF to single page
+- Split PDF by sections

 ### Conversion Operations